Women and Children Support

 Our services include:

-- support to women and families in distress;
+- support to women and families in distress

-- advice on issues related to housing, legal protection, welfare benefits and children.
+- advice on issues related to housing, legal protection, welfare benefits and children

 Raising awareness of domestic violence and women’s issues continues throughout the year.
-Our women support volunteer and staff also produced the first short film on domestic violence directed to the Chinese community in the United Kingdom.
+Our women support volunteers and staff also produced the first short film on domestic violence directed to the Chinese community in the United Kingdom.
 Aimed at raising awareness about domestic violence, the film “Behind Closed Doors” was part of Chinese Information and Advice Centre’s (CIAC) End Violence Against Women project and funded by St. James’s Ward Councillors through the Westminster City Council Neighbourhood Fund Programme.

 In an event of an emergency call 999